LuxAter/LuxAtrumStudio.github.io/source/_posts/Estl.md

 #include<estl/basic/basic.hpp>
 ```

-The *basic* sub folder implements a minimialized alternatives to some of the larger classes.
+The *basic* sub folder implements a minimized alternatives to some of the larger classes.
 Including ``Matrix``, ``Vector``, and ``Format``.
-Since each of these are fairly complex, this *basic* implementation removes much of the extendability, but provides a much larger boost in speed, and simplicity.
+Since each of these are fairly complex, this *basic* implementation removes much of the extend ability, but provides a much larger boost in speed, and simplicity.

 ## Format ##